acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

    └───────────────────┘       └───────────────────┘
 ```

-> **BEGINNER'S NOTE:** This is like how humans learn.
+> **🟢 Beginner Tip:** This is like how humans learn.
 A child doesn't need to see 1000 giraffes to recognize one - they can generalize from just one or two examples.

 #### 15.16.2 Meta-Learning Framework